Deputy Minister of International Trade

 John F.G.
 Hannaford

 On December 7, 2018, the Prime Minister appointed John F.G.
-Hannaford as Deputy Minister for International Trade at Global Affairs Canada, effective January 7, 2019.
+Hannaford as Deputy Minister of International Trade at Global Affairs Canada, effective January 7, 2019.

 From January 2015 to January 2019, Mr. Hannaford was the foreign and defence policy adviser to the Prime Minister and Deputy Minister in the Privy Council Office of the Government of Canada.